ositaka/design-code-tips-v2/src/pages/code/2020-11-06-how-to-add-extra-local-pickup-fields-for-shipping-methods-in-woocommerce.md

         'targeted_methods' => array('local_pickup:9','local_pickup:4'), // Your targeted shipping method(s) in this array
         'field_id'         => 'carrier_name', // Field Id
         'field_type'       => 'select', // Field type
-        'field_label'      => '', // Leave empty value if the first option has a text (see below).
+        'field_label'      => '', // Leave an empty value if the first option has a text (see below).
         'label_name'       => __("Pickup location and time:","woocommerce"), // for validation and as meta key for orders
         'field_options'    => array(
              // The option displayed at first ( or keep an empty value '',)